trainSingleR: Train the SingleR classifier

 A character vector or factor of known labels for all samples in ref.

 Alternatively, if ref is a list, labels should be a list of the same length.
-Each element should contain a character vector or factor specifying the label for the corresponding entry of ref.
+Each element should contain a character vector or factor specifying the labels for the columns of the corresponding element of ref.

 genes